Search the site:

 Final Words on Account-Based Marketing

 Hopefully, you now understand account-based marketing metrics a bit better.
-An ABM strategy might take more time and resources to execute, but more often than not, it gives you the results you desire.
+An ABM strategy may take more time and resources, but it often yields the desired results.